rheehot/visidata-book/extensible.md

 Python classes normally declare and implement all methods and members in the class definition, which exists in a single source file.

-Using Python import as the enable mechanism, means that features can be self-contained within a single source file.
+Using Python import as the enable mechanism, means that features should be self contained within a source file.
-[Python allows monkey-patching, which is useful for exactly this purpose of modular extensions.]
+Python allows monkey-patching <a href='#b1' name='a'><sup>1</sup></a>, which is useful for exactly this purpose of modular extensions.

 VisiData achieves this with the `Extensible` class, which a few core classes inherit from.
 Extensible provides some helper functions to allow these core classes to be monkey-patched easily and consistently.